-How many hours of CME are required per year for a PA?
+How many hours of CME are required per renewal for a PA?

-PA's are required to complete 40 hours of CME per year with at least 20 hours being Category I. CME is calculated from registration date to expiration date.
+PA's are required to complete 40 hours of CME every 24 months with at least 20 hours being Category I. CME is calculated from expiration date to expiration date.